-Decide how to use the extra chicken you cooked for dinner and prep it! (can be made into chicken tacos, any type of chicken casserole, throw a sauce on top, cook with pasta, etc.) Prep a sauce, make the casserole, soup or chicken taco meat so that you can reheat or just add the finishing touches the night that you will be eating it.
+Therefore, I will usually prep a sauce, make a casserole, soup or chicken taco meat so that I can reheat or just add finishing touches to the meal the night that I will be eating it.

-You may feel as if you have a too many things cooking and simmering at once but I promise once you figure out for you how it works then it will save you so much time and poor eating choices!
-Hip-hip-hooray for an easy meal prep routine!
+You may feel as if you have a too many things cooking and simmering at once but I promise once you figure out an easy meal prep routine for yourself and you know how it works, then it will save you so much time and heart break over poor eating choices!